CasperBHansen/DIKU_AD_2013/README.md

 ### Document Structure
-We have adopted a structure that we believe helps the student refresh the topic quickly and that ensures no time is spent looking up things in the book, but rather gives a precise description of what should be talked about during the topic discussion, what assignments are relevant for the assignment talk, and possible extra questions.
+We have adopted a structure that we believe helps the student refresh the topic quickly and that ensures no time is spent on time-consuming look-ups in the book, but rather gives a precise description of what should be talked about during the topic discussion, what assignments are relevant for the assignment talk, and possible extra questions.

 Each chapter corresponds to an examination topic, and the first page clearly states the topic, keywords for the topic in question, and what assignments that